zhang-shuqin/zhang-shuqin.github.io/_pages/about.md

- I am a postdoc at Fudan University now, under the supervision of Prof. Weixiao Shen.
-I was a PhD student at Hunan University from 2019 to 2024, under the supervision of Prof. Yingqing Xiao.
+Hi, I am a postdoc at Fudan University.

- During 2023 to 2024, I visited Prof. Lars Olsen  and the Analysis group at University of St. Andrews in Scotland.
+I work in fractal geometry, primarily in dimension theory.
+I am currently interested in using measures to characterize fractal dimensions.

-My research interests mostly relate to the dimension theory of fractal sets and measures.
-During my phD, I was mainly working on multifractal and Fourier properties of inhomogeneous self-similar measures.
+During my PhD, I mainly worked on the multifractal and Fourier properties of inhomogeneous self-similar measures.

 My email address is zhangshuqin‘at'fudan‘dot' edu‘dot'cn